 Since 2014, the All-Russian National Research Institute of Viticulture and Winemaking "Magarach" (Yalta, Crimea) has been conducting studies to assess the effect of Albit on cold hardiness of the grapevine.
 The studies examined table varieties: Muscat Italia, Muscat Amber, Moldova, Chocolate, and wine varieties: Merlot, Syrah, and Cabernet Sauvignon.
 Multiple indicators of cold hardiness of vine were assessed, such as the fruiting rate, content, and intensity of starch hydrolysis in shoots, and shoot differentiation.
 The studies found that Albit treatment promoted a better tissue differentiation (by 6.2-10.7% compared to control).
 Albit treatment groups also showed an increase in the dry matter content and the accumulation of starch in shoots (by 16.6–26.6% to the control).
 These results point to an increase in the potential cold hardiness of the grapevine, the ability of the grapevine to survive low temperatures and frost.
 With Albit, the actual (factual) cold hardiness, defined as the ability of vine plantations to endure frosts without damage, increased by 22.4–27.9%.
 Application of Albit allows to shift the boundary of the critical low temperatures towards lower values ??by about 2 °C for all tested grape varieties (Fig. 2).
 It was established that Albit increases the ability of the grapevine to recover from frost by an average of 28.7%.

 Fig. 2.
-The effect of Albit treatment on the cold hardiness of grapes (table varieties: Muscat, Moldova, Chocolate, and wine varieties: Merlot, Syrah, Cabernet Sauvignon) in the modeled conditions of the critical negative temperatures (All-Russian National Research Institute of Viticulture and Winemaking "Magarach", 2016-2018)
+The effect of Albit treatment on the cold hardiness of table varieties (Muscat, Moldova, Chocolate) and wine varieties (Merlot, Syrah, Cabernet Sauvignon) of grapes (All-Russian National Research Institute of Viticulture and Winemaking "Magarach", 2016-2018)